 Configuring policies

-Policies are used to authorize users, they can contain all the conditions the user or situation needs to adhere to (by using Filters) and determine the result of the check.
+Policies are used to authorize users, they can contain all the conditions the user or situation needs to adhere to (by using Conditions) and determine the result of the check.

 A Policy can have the following outcomes that will be used in the authorization check (together with all the other policies a user might have):

-• Allow; this means this policy will allow access in the specified situation (as defined in the filters)
+• Allow; this means this policy will allow access in the specified situation (as defined in the conditions)

-• Deny; this means this policy will deny access in the specified situation (as defined in the filters)
+• Deny; this means this policy will deny access in the specified situation (as defined in the conditions)

 • Audit; this means the policy will explicitly be added to the audit log on either Info, Warning or Error level.
 This outcome will not contribute to the authorization decision.